catseye/Bubble-Escape/README.markdown

-The full title of the game is "Cat's Eye Technologies' Bubble Escape", to distinguish it from the handful of other games of the same name (many of which are online Macromedia Flash-based dealies) which have appeared since the original was written.
+The full title of the game is "Cat's Eye Technologies' Bubble Escape", to distinguish it from the handful of other games of the same name (many of which are online Flash-based dealies) which have appeared since the original was written.

 Hints
 -----